AdityaHanashi/hk-17/README.md

 at now we finished our user interface in the flutter so thats our interface and a part of backend is ready and we are going to next that is databse
 <br>
 <br>
-now at present i,e Nov 9th 4:27 am we we finished with the :
+now at present i,e Nov 9th 4:27 am we  finished with the :
 <br>
 <ol>
   <li>web server with local host</li>